VincentBenders/server/README.md

 This is the backend of a 2 repository project.
-The front-end is found here: https://github.com/VincentBenders/dota-coach-dwarf For installation you need to have nodejs & mongoDB installed After installing you need to run 'npm i' for instaling node packages.
+The front-end is found here: https://github.com/VincentBenders/dota-coach-dwarf For installation you need to have nodejs installed After installing you need to run 'npm i' for instaling node packages.
 And run 'npm run dev' to start the project.